 Hardman Square became home to The Lawn Club, a quintessentially British bar, which Spinningfields will bid a sad farewell to in August 2016.
 This area also hosted Screenfields, Spinningfields’ incredibly popular outdoor cinema.
 At its peak, Screenfields welcomed over 2,000 people, the highlight of which was Andy Murray’s 2013 Wimbledon victory.

-The XYZ Building, another of Allied London’s landmark developments, close to Left Bank, was completed in 2016 and is a new and radical benchmark for cutting edge working culture, and features an events space, co-work area, coffee shop, and Drake and Morgan’s ‘The Refinery’ restaurant.
-The building is home to NCC Group, Global Radio, and Shoosmiths.
+The XYZ Building, another of Allied London’s landmark developments, close to Left Bank, was completed in 2016 and is a new and radical benchmark for cutting edge working culture.
+Featuring XYZ Work & XYZ Social, the XYZ building is a thriving social and co-working hub, also home to Drake and Morgan’s ‘The Refinery’ restaurant, NCC Group, Global Radio, and Shoosmiths.

 In January 2014, Allied London submitted plans for the demolition of Quay House and the construction of No1 Spinningfields, a 19-storey high-rise.
 The building will feature a specialist M&S food hall, a coffee bar, and D&D London’s incredible top floor restaurant.
 The development signifies the final piece of the Spinningfields puzzle, with the public space in Hardman Square being reclaimed following No1's completion in 2017.